ebefrank/ebefrank.github.io/_posts/2020-2-20-ai-business.md

   - Or identified Technology
     - In search of a problem
     - In search of a market
+    - Making sense of a morph dataset
     - Technology becomes a constraint in the solution space
+  - Customer
+    - Value
+    - Control
+    - Personalization
+    - Closer to cognitive dialogue
   - Cost Case
-    - Availability of quality Data, defines outcome, cost and risk
+    - Availability of quality Data, defined outcome, cost and risk
     - Constraints definition
     - Frequent re-train of images, testing and distribution of updates
     - Team and People dependencies